RoanH/NotPetya/Notes/log.md

 }
 ```

-The first thing to note is tha this function is actually surprisingly long and complex.
+The first thing to note is that this function is actually surprisingly long and complex.
 In fact, it is fairly similar to `FUN_10009590` in the sense that we see similar `DLL_handle` offset pointers.
 On the bright side however, nothing is undefined here.
 Most likely that will make this all a bit easier to grasp.